 Add ons: La Roche-Posay Serozinc

-People with a darker skin tone are more likely to develop chloasma/melasma during pregnancy so it is vital that they use a high factor, broad-spectrum sunscreen which is appropriate for their skin type.
+People with a darker skin tone are more likely to develop chloasma/melasma during pregnancy so it is vital that they use a mineral, high factor, broad-spectrum sunscreen which is appropriate for their skin type.

 Topically applied ingredients that are generally considered safe to use in pregnancy that would also help to lighten and control pigmentation would include: